epiverse-trace/readepi/README.md

   credentials_file = credentials_file,
   project_id = "SD_DATA"
 )
-project_data <- data$data # accessing the acutal data
+project_data <- data$data # accessing the actual data
-project_metadeta <- data$metadata # acessing the metadata associated with project
+project_metadeta <- data$metadata # accessing the metadata associated with project

-# VIEWING THE LIST OF ALL TABLES IN A MYSQL DATABASE
+# VIEWING THE LIST OF ALL TABLES IN A MySQL DATABASE
 show_tables(
   credentials_file = credentials_file,
   project_id = "Rfam",
-  driver_name = ""
+  driver_name = "" # note that this example mysql server does not require a driver )
-)
-# NOTE THAT THE MS SQL SERVER DOES NOT REQUIRE A DRIVER

 # VISUAIZE FIRST 5 ROWS OF THE TABLE 'AUTHOR'
 visualise_table(
   credentials_file = credentials_file,